If you’re visiting the country, then Gardens By The Bay Singapore will probably be on your to-do list! So here’s all the info for visiting.

 The recommended duration for visiting each attraction is 1 hour.

-Peak hours are between 4.00pm – 7.00pm daily, so longer waiting times may be expected.
+Peak hours are between 4.00pm – 7.00pm, so longer waiting times may be expected.

 The Supertrees & Bay South area remain open for the free light shows in the evenings, and also close at 9:00pm.